 What’s more, you do not need to spend much or even know much to record good audio.
 My Olympus DM-650 costs less than US$250.
-I have no microphone other than the one built into my pocket recorder, I possess no parabola, and I use no editing software.
-My editing is limited to snipping off the unusable beginnings and endings of my sound-recordings, which I record in lossless 48kHz .wav.
+I have no microphone other than the one built into my pocket recorder, and I possess no parabola.
+I record in lossless 48kHz .wav.
 The very scientific-looking spectrograms displayed in this post are generated automatically by eBird and Macaulay.

-In Shanghai in 2017, important facts about common birds such as Pale-legged Leaf Warbler and Sakhalin Leaf Warbler remain unknown.
+In Shanghai and throughout China, important facts about common birds such as Pale-legged Leaf Warbler and Sakhalin Leaf Warbler remain unknown.
 This ornithological semi-wilderness is both difficult and exciting.
 If we rise to the challenge and become better birders, then we will make new discoveries and blaze a trail of knowledge for future birders to follow.